 What is 80% of 180?
-A Comprehensive Guide to Percentages and Their Applications
+A practical guide to Percentages and Their Applications

 Finding a percentage of a number is a fundamental mathematical skill with wide-ranging applications in everyday life, from calculating discounts and taxes to understanding statistics and financial data.
-This article will comprehensively explore how to calculate 80% of 180, delve into the underlying principles of percentages, and provide practical examples demonstrating their utility.
+Because of that, this article will comprehensively explore how to calculate 80% of 180, walk through the underlying principles of percentages, and provide practical examples demonstrating their utility.
 We'll also address common misconceptions and frequently asked questions to ensure a thorough understanding of this essential concept.

 Understanding Percentages